ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 ```

 **Note**: if you do want to use two separate VMs:
-- on VirtualBox, you will have to regenerate the UUID of the second VDI file.
+* On VirtualBox, you will have to regenerate the UUID of the second VDI file.
 Use `VBoxManage internalcommands sethduuid <filename>.vdi`.
-- use a different host port in the SSH port forwarding of the second VM.
+* Use a different host port in the SSH port forwarding of the second VM.
-- when using the *NAT* network adapter, two VMs can communicate with each other **through the host**, using the host IP address and the port assigned to the receiving VM.
+* When using the *NAT* network adapter, two VMs can communicate with each other **through the host**, using the host IP address and the port assigned to the receiving VM.
-- Note: the *Bridged* network adapter **will not work on campus** because the campus network does not give more than one IP address per network adapter.
+* Note: the *Bridged* network adapter **will not work on campus** because the campus network does not give more than one IP address per network adapter.

 ### The Server Application
 **Read this section thoroughly!** You need to know how the server operates before you can exploit it.
 #### Operations
 The server accepts HTTP GET, POST, and PUT requests that interact with files in the `server_data` directory:
-- GET sends the specified file to the client.
+* GET sends the specified file to the client.
-- POST appends the HTTP body to the specified file.
+* POST appends the HTTP body to the specified file.
 It returns 404 if the specified file does not exist.
-- PUT creates the specified file and fills it with the HTTP body.
+* PUT creates the specified file and fills it with the HTTP body.
 The server overwrites the file if it already exists.

 All file operations are restricted to the `server_data` directory.